rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 ## 1. Adapt Existing K8S Services

-In OpenShift, when a oc new-app is used, several kubernetes resources are created within this command.
-One of this service is the Service.
+In OpenShift, when oc new-app is used, several Kubernetes resources are created by this command.
+One of these resources is the Service.

-Check out the service of the customer microservice deployed
+Check out the service of the customer microservice deployed:

 ```
  oc get svc/customer -n $OCP_NS -o json | jq -r '[.spec.selector]'